 Retained margin (Category M)

-Total funding negotiated for the 2014/15 financial year is £2.8b.
-Of this, £800m is to be delivered as retained buying margin i.e. the profit pharmacies can earn on dispensing drugs through cost effective purchasing.
+The community pharmacy sector will receive £2.592bn per year from 2019/20 to 2023/24.
+Of the annual sum, £800m is to be delivered as retained buying margin i.e. the profit pharmacies can earn on dispensing drugs through cost effective purchasing.

-The £800m retained margin element is a target that the DH aim to deliver by adjusting the reimbursement prices of drugs in Category M of the Drug Tariff.
-The delivery of margin to pharmacy is carefully monitored by PSNC and the DH.
+The £800m retained margin element is a target that the Department of Health and Social Care (DHSC) aim to deliver by adjusting the reimbursement prices of drugs in Category M of the Drug Tariff.
+The delivery of margin to pharmacy is carefully monitored by PSNC and the DHSC.
 For information on the Margins Survey please click here.

 Click on a heading below for more information.